smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 created with Biorender.com.
 Public domain, via Wikimedia Commons <a href="https://creativecommons.org/licenses/by-sa/4.0/" rel="license">CC BY-SA 4.0 DEED</a>

 Messenger RNA (mRNA) is reverse transcribed to complementary DNA (cDNA) within tissue sections.
-A "padlock" probe binds to the cDNA, which is then circularized.
+A *padlock* probe binds to the cDNA, which is then circularized.
 Following circularization, the cDNA is amplified by rolling-circle amplification (RCA), then sequenced by ligation for decoding.
 Probes profile one or two bases at a time using different fluorophores,